|

 2. Remove all the labels and cut a coin-sized rectangular hole in one side of the plastic bottle.

-3. Then find four pieces of material to use for the feet — wooden balls or marbles work great — and glue those on the opposite side.
+3. Then, find four pieces of material for the feet — wooden balls or marbles work great — and glue those on the opposite side.

-4. You can also choose to paint the entire bottle and legs to make it seem more pig-like, or you can leave the bottle clear to see your family’s coin collection progress.
+4. You can also paint the entire bottle and legs to make it seem more pig-like or leave the bottle clear to see your family’s coin collection progress.

 5. Using a colored paper of your choice, create two piggy ears and tape them on the same side as the coin slot.